 California is expected to have a surge of opportunities in the health care industry in the coming years.

-The Golden State is home to many colleges and universities that offer degree and education programs that will prepare you with the right credentials to enter the industry.
+The Golden State is home to many colleges and universities that offer degree and education programs that can prepare you with the right credentials to enter the industry.
 Everything from medical assisting to health information technology are available.
 Salaries in health-related occupations generally increase as you get more schooling.
-If you're interested in entering the industry, you'll be happy to hear that the average compensation of California health care practitioners and technicians is nearly $70,000 (compared to a national average of $59,000 in this field).
+If you're interested in entering the industry, you'll be happy to hear that the average compensation of California health care practitioners and technicians is nearly $70,000 (compared to a national average of $59,000 in this field), according to the Bureau of Labor Statistics.

 Navigating California's health care industry